dmitrymatio/setupReactDocs/docs/Installation.md

 ---
 layout: default
-title: Configuration
+title: Installation
-nav_order: 3
+nav_order: 2
 ---

-# Configuration
+# Installation
 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
-{: .fs-6 .fw-300 }
+A step by step instruction on how to install the required software for setting up the react environment from scratch{: .fs-6 .fw-300 }

 ## Table of contents
 {: .no_toc .text-delta }